Eouronymous9990/multi-camera-self-calibration/README.md

 - **Matplotlib** — visualization and interactive click-based tools
 - **Pillow**, **Plotly** (Plotly only for the currently disabled Cell 12 viewer)

-No dependency manifest (`requirements.txt` / `environment.yml`) is currently committed to the repository.
+## Feature Work

-## Status
+Improving multi-camera support beyond two cameras to increase reconstruction accuracy and geometric consistency.

-Integrating more than two cameras is currently in progress, aimed at giving the most accurate reconstruction results possible.
+Contributions and collaboration are welcome.